“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 In my opinion, we need a new way of thinking.

 It's often said that the commodity of the future is information.
-For companies like Facebook and Google that might be true... but for individuals, I think it will be the ability to ask better questions.
-To solve problems.
+For companies like Facebook and Google that might be true.
+But for individuals, I think it will be the ability to ask better questions and solve problems.

 More and more we’ll find it more difficult to lean on traditional institutions to earn a living.
 The world of tomorrow will not guarantee enough jobs to satisfy those who are willing to look for them.

-And we certainly count on our elected representatives to tackle the problem.
+And we certainly can't count on elected representatives to tackle the problem.